 Music Industry B.M., B.M./M.B.A.

 Gain the practical and theoretical background necessary for success.

-We challenge you to take your musicianship to the next level, with private study and collaborative music-making in small and large group settings.
-We also challenge you to think critically about music and expand your horizons in the arts and humanities.
-This professionally oriented approach prepares our graduate students for positions of vital importance in the music world and as music educators in public schools and colleges.
+We challenge you to advance your musicianship to the next level, with significant solo performance opportunities and collaborative music-making in small and large ensemble settings.
+We encourage you to think critically about music in all its forms and styles.
+This professional, portfolio approach prepares our graduate students for positions of vital importance in the music world and as music educators in public schools and colleges.
 Select a program from below to learn more.

 Learn about and gain skills in the music industry and audio arts fields.

 Explore stylistic creativity and develop a unique musical voice with a diverse and engaged faculty of composers.

 Become a versatile and confident conductor in a supportive environment.